orbingol/NURBS-Python/docs/install.rst

 ==============

 Included *setup.py* script will take care of the installation and automatically copy/link the required files to your Python distribution's *site-packages* directory.
+First, you need to clone the repository to your computer.

 The following command will copy NURBS-Python package to your Python distribution's *site-packages* directory:

 ``python setup.py install``

-If you don't prefer copying for some reason (e.g. extension development, bug fixing and/or testing), you may run the following from the command line to generate a link to the NURBS-Python package in your Python distribution's *site-packages* directory:
+If you don't prefer copying for some reason (e.g. extension development, bug fixing and/or testing), you may run the following from the command line to generate a link to the directory where you cloned NURBS-Python package inside your Python distribution's *site-packages* directory:

 ``python setup.py develop``